Introduction

 of setting up and versioning your infrastructure.
 To set up our Laravel

-file that defines our web server, database, and application services.
+application, we will write a docker-compose file that defines our web server, database, and application services.

 Open the file: